BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 Again update the load-test deployment environment variable REQUESTS to a different number to trigger a redeployment and the load-test pod to start sending traffic again.

 Give it a few minutes and observe the VPA and the hello-world-nginx pods.
 We should seem them re-deploy based on updated values from the VPA.

+Scale the load-test deployment down to 0 once it's done.

 ### Summary